 Stillbirth affects thousands of families in the United States each year, and is rarely talked about.
 Let’s change that.
 Learn more about the impact and prevalence of stillbirth in the U.S.

-23,500 babies are born still every year in the U.S. This is the equivalent of a school bus full of children every day.
+On average, 22,300 babies are born still every year in the U.S. This is the equivalent of a school bus full of children every day.